Prash9-coder/E-Commerce-flask-backend/README.md

 E-Commerce Site
 Overview
 This project is an e-commerce website built using Python Flask, SQLAlchemy, Flask-Migrate, HTML, CSS, and JavaScript.
 The site provides a platform for users to browse products, manage their cart, and complete purchases.
+To visit my website you can click the following link https://ecommerceflask1.pythonanywhere.com/

 Features
 User Authentication: Register, log in, and manage user profiles.